github/docs/content/codespaces/managing-your-codespaces/managing-access-and-security-for-your-codespaces.md

 ---
-title: Managing access and security for your codespaces
+title: Mag access and security for your codespaces
 intro: You can manage the repositories that {% data variables.product.prodname_codespaces %} can access.
 versions:
   free-pro-team: '*'